Monthly Archives: January 2017

 “Wilson” Trailer

-Directed by Craig Johnson and after watching the trailer, I had a pleasant laugh.
+Directed by Craig Johnson, and after watching the trailer, I had a pleasant laugh.
 Wilson may prove to be hilarious.
 The poster is not all that engaging because it shows two men at a urinal—big deal.

 The trailer is hopeful.
 Lauren Dern has proved quite the actress of late.
-In the Fault in Our Stars and Wild, she played a mother, while in Wilson, she plays and wife and an uncaring mom.
+In The Fault in Our Stars and Wild, she played a mother, while in Wilson, she plays and wife and an uncaring mom.

 Woody Harrelson stars as Wilson, a lonely, neurotic, and hilariously honest middle-aged cynic who reunites with his estranged wife, played by Laura Dern and gets a shot at happiness when he learns he has a teenage daughter, played by Isabella Amara.
 He has never met.
 In his uniquely outrageous and slightly twisted way, he sets out to connect with her.

-Based on a graphic novel of the same name, the movie expands the book’s events beyond its single-page graphic novel style vignettes.
-The characters develop further by filling in the blanks, and the characters are flawed.
-With that, the movie might be worth a watch if you like funny, making fun of people’s tragic lives.
+Based on the graphic novel of the same name, the movie expands on the book’s events beyond its single-page vignette style.
+The characters develop further as they fill in the blanks, and they are flawed.
+With that, the movie might be worth a watch if you like funny movies that make fun of people’s tragic lives.

 “Collide” Interview With Hoult and Jones

-Directed by Eran Creevy, Collide follows a young American couple plunged into an adrenaline-pumping game of cat and mouse across Europe.
+He’s plunged into an adrenaline-pumping game of cat and mouse across Europe.
 They find themselves caught between two ruthless, feuding criminals.

 The wild, intricately folded, twisted story begins after a heist goes wrong.
 Casey Stein, played by Hoult, finds himself running from a ruthless gang headed by mob boss Hagen, played by Hopkins.
 Now Casey has precious cargo that belongs to Hagen, who will stop at nothing to retrieve it.
 Left with no choice, Casey calls his former employer and drug smuggler Geran, played by Kingsley, to protect his long-time girlfriend Juliette, played by Jones, before Hagen gets his hands on her.
 Casey sets out on an adrenaline-fueled car chase on the German highways to save the love of his life before it’s too late.